slatedocs/slate/source/includes/gcp/_backend_services.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/backendservices</code>

-Create a new backend service
+Create a new backend service.

 | Required | &nbsp;|
 | --- | --- |